Start dates: September 2025 / January 2026 / September 2026

 • How can individuals be happier and navigate the increasingly complex world of work?

 We have expertise in the above research.
-We are always keen to include students into our projects where possible.
+As students, we are always keen to include you into our projects where possible.

-Please visit our research pages to learn more about the four research centres.
-Being a master’s student at OBBS offers many opportunities to be a part of our research culture.
+Visit the research pages to learn more about the four research centres.
+Being a master’s student at OBBS offers you many opportunities to be a part of the research culture.

 Careers